 The qualities of excellent interim management

 Interim management is a fluid and changeable responsibility, depending on the project or industry.
-However, as introduced, there are some key qualities of outstanding interim manager.
+However, as introduced, there are some key qualities of an outstanding interim manager.
 These baseline attributes are detailed below.

 1. Demonstrable experience